hinter-net/hinter-cline/hinter-helper.md

 ### Key Fields Explained

 -   `to`: An array of recipients.
-Can contain individual peer aliases (e.g., `'peer-1'`) and groups (e.g., `'group:friends'`). **If this array is empty, the report will not be sent to anyone.**
+Can contain individual peer aliases (e.g., `'peer-1'`) and groups (e.g., `'group:friends'`).
+If this array is empty, the report will not be sent to anyone.
 -   `except`: An array of peers or groups to exclude from the `to` list.
 -   `sourcePath`: (Optional) The relative path to the file that will be sent.
 If left empty, the body of the draft file itself (with frontmatter removed) will be sent.
 -   `destinationPath`: (Optional) The full path, including the filename, where the source file will be placed inside the recipient's `outgoing` directory.
 If left empty, it defaults to the relative path of the report draft file.

 ### Important Rules

+-   **Validation:** The `postReports` command is strict and will stop with an error if it encounters any of the following issues in a report draft:
+    -   The YAML frontmatter cannot be parsed.
+    -   The `to` or `except` fields are missing.
--   **Validation:** The `postReports` command will stop and show an error if any alias or group listed in `to` or `except` does not exist.
+    -   An alias or group name listed in `to` or `except` does not exist.
+    -   The file specified in `sourcePath` cannot be read.
 -   **YAML Stripping:** If the file being sent is a markdown file (either the draft itself or a separate `.md` file pointed to by `sourcePath`), its YAML frontmatter will be automatically removed before the file is sent.